agilecrm/rest-api/README.md

 - returns list of contacts in domain which are ordered by creation time.

 For the Response in the XML format, add the header 'Accept' as application/xml.
 By default, the response will be in XML format.
-We can apply paging using the page_size and cursor query parameters.
+Paging can be applied using the page_size and cursor query parameters.
 Count of the contacts will be in the first contact and Cursor for the next page will be in the last contact of the list.
 If there is no cursor, it means that it is the end of list.

 ###Using curl
 ```sh